Skip to content

 ● They are efficient and communicative

-Q: What exactly did Wintranslation do for Bytown Museum?
+Q: What exactly did wintranslation do for Bytown Museum?

 A: Wintranslation worked with the museum to translate the renewed text panels in our permanent gallery into French, and Anishinabemowin (Algonquin language).
 They translated website content for the latest digitization project: Stories from the Collection, which is fully trilingual in English, French, and Anishinabemowin.

-Q: What was the work process with Wintranslation?
+Q: What was the work process with wintranslation?

 A: It involved sending wintranslation the text documents we wanted to have translated.
 It’s important to organize the information you want to be translated well so that only the text you want to be translated will be, and when you get it back you know what all the text is and are able to slot it into its appropriate places upon return.
 Then they work their magic and return the text documents fully translated.
 During and after the translation work there is an opportunity to ask questions and seek clarifications.